These billowing waves of lentils and chicken make up a go-to dish to please any dinner table…

 Take a few chicken breasts, a mixture of lentils of your choice, quinoa, chicken broth, chilies, a myriad of Lebanese spices including allspice, cumin, cinnamon sticks, cloves, etc. and throw everything into a huge pot and shut the lid.
 Poof!
 Dinner awaits.

-Just like haleem, these Lebanese spiced chicken in lentils are made with a pressure cooker.
-I was very resistant to purchasing a pressure cooker for the longest time because I assumed that my dutch oven would curate the same dishes.
-I’m not saying this dish and others similar to it can’t be made in a standard dutch oven but trust me when I say the pressure cooker makes the chicken come out incredibly tender.
+Just like haleem, these Lebanese spiced chicken in lentils are made with an instant pot.
+I was very resistant to purchasing an instant pot or pressure cooker for the longest time because I assumed that my dutch oven would curate the same dishes.
+I’m not saying this dish and others similar to it can’t be made in a standard dutch oven but trust me when I say the instant pot makes the chicken come out incredibly tender.
 It also fuses the spices with the ingredients so well that each bite is a burst of flavor with a light and very well blended texture.

 Slow cooked caramelized onions, red peppers and garlic mixed with fresh thyme and a side of roasted cauliflower polish off this dish with hearty flavors to complement the traditional Lebanese spices.
 Can you say YUM?!